 It’s important to move around and get up and walk at least a few times per day – even if you’re tired.
 There are many reasons to keep moving, including blood clot prevention and keeping your lungs working.

 After surgery, you will have some physical limitations.
 For example, you may not be able to drive for a while, and you should not lift anything heavy.
-Make sure you talk to your doctor about any limitations and when you will be cleared to get back to your normal routine.
+Make sure you talk to your doctor about any limitations and when you will be cleared to get back to

 You will also have to follow instructions related to: